Updated: Jan 28

-Holland or also known as The Netherlands, is easy to reach from the UK and many cities throughout Europe.
+Holland today is known as The Netherlands, is easy to reach from the UK and many cities throughout Europe.
 Today the ferry is as popular today as it was back in the day to visit.
-The P&O ferry sails overnight from Hull to Rotterdam and there is also a sailing from Newcastle to Amsterdam with DFDS with ample room on-board to enjoy the bar, shop, cinema and more.
+The P&O ferry sails overnight from Hull to Rotterdam and also from Newcastle to Amsterdam with DFDS with ample room on-board to enjoy the bar, shop, cinema, and more.

-As Autumn creeps in why not enjoy the last of the Summer Fiesta with a mini cruise to Holland?
-Don't miss the opportunity to enjoy a mini cruise from as little as £44!
+As Autumn creeps in why not enjoy the last of the Summer Fiesta with a mini-cruise to Holland?
+Don't miss the opportunity to enjoy a mini cruise for as little as £44!
 Only available till 10th September.